Atwater in Portage County, Ohio — The American Midwest (Great Lakes)

 Erected 2011 by Atwater Historical Society-Residents of Atwater-The Ohio Historical Society.
 (Marker Number 13-67.)

 Other nearby markers.
-Deer Creek Quaker Cemetery (approx. 2½ miles away); Lexington Quaker Cemetery (approx. 4.4 miles away); Marlborough Quaker Burying Grounds & Meeting House (approx. 5.6 miles away); Spanish American War Veterans (approx. 6.2 miles away); The Deceased of Co.
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Deer Creek Quaker Cemetery (approx. 2˝ miles away); Lexington Quaker Cemetery (approx. 4.4 miles away); Marlborough Quaker Burying Grounds & Meeting House (approx. 5.6 miles away); Spanish American War Veterans (approx. 6.2 miles away); The Deceased of Co.
 F. 115th Ohio Volunteer Infantry (approx. 6.4 miles away); The Sultana Tragedy (approx. 6.4 miles away); Mabel Hartzell (approx. 6.6 miles away); Alliance-Birthplace of Ohio's State Flower - The Scarlet Carnation (approx. 7.1 miles away).

 Also see . . .
 Atwater Historical Society - - Atwater Coal Mine Disaster.
 (Submitted on August 9, 2013.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 9, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 973 times since then and 145 times this year.
+It was originally submitted on August 9, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 1,508 times since then and 81 times this year.
 Photos: 1, 2. submitted on August 9, 2013, by Don Morfe of Baltimore, Maryland. • Al Wolf was the editor who published this page.